Telehealth Now available

 In addition, Regular visits to the podiatrist can greatly reduce the risk of foot complications.
 In addition,This is because any changes can be monitored and problems diagnosed and treated early.
 In addition, Cheltenham Podiatry can also give you advice on how to properly care for your feet.

-In addition, at Cheltenham Podiatry, our foot specialists are able to carry out annual diabetic foot assessments.
+In addition, at Cheltenham Podiatry, our foot experts are able to carry out annual diabetic foot assessments.
 Cheltenham Podiatry can also perform a Doppler ultrasound for much deeper analysis when required.

 After an assessment is carried out, our expert podiatrists can recommend strategies and also develop a foot management plan in order to reduce discomfort and provide tools to help with day to day functions.
 In addition, we stock a range of Dr Comfort shoes which are suitable for diabetics and we can also provide recommendations on other treatment options such as orthotics where appropriate.

-Lastly, the results are then reported to your GP and diabetic specialist, thus helping you to manage your overall health and prevent diabetic foot issues in the future.
+Lastly, the results are then reported to your GP and diabetic expert, thus helping you to manage your overall health and prevent diabetic foot issues in the future.

-The specialist podiatrists at Cheltenham Podiatry are experts in diabetic foot assessments, management plans and treatment options.
+The experts at Cheltenham Podiatry are experts in diabetic foot assessments, management plans and treatment options.

 In addition, talk to us today 03 9583 3093 or book an appointment using our form below.